Lochgoilhead to Inveruglas

 The Loch Lomond & Cowal Way follows the main road for a short distance before turning right onto a marked forest road just before the roadbridge over Loin Water.
 The route follows this track for 200m, before turning right onto a onto a path signposted for ‘Stronafyne Loop Walk.’
 Follow this path uphill and take the left hand path at the first junction, ignoring the right-hand path that leads towards the train station.
 The route now continues along this path for some time, passing though a kissing gate, across a timber bridge, and then uphill to reach another kissing gate.
 From here the path winds steeply up a rocky outcrop with pylons overhead to reach a viewing point at the summit of the slope.
 Continue along the path which passes through a conifer forest before reaching a kissing gate leading onto a vehicle track.
 Turn right to cross the wooden bridge over Inveruglas Water, and then right again onto the tarmac Sloy road.

 The Loch Lomond & Cowal Way follows this road down towards Loch Long, heading past the electricity station and under the railway line.
 At the junction with the busy A82 turn left and follow the roadside path for 1km.
 Just after Sloy Power Station, cross the road to reach the end point at Inveruglas Visitor Centre which has a café, toilets and picnic site.
-From here you can catch a Citylink bus either North or South, arrange for the Inversnaid Hotel ferry to take you across the Loch, or just celebrate your achievement in the café!
+From here you can catch a Citylink bus either North or South, arrange for the Inversnaid Hotel ferry to take you across the Loch, or just celebrate your achievement at the wooden viewing tower with stunning views over Loch Lomond!